 Again, how is that an explanation for the existence of the universe and even atoms in the first place?
 How did we get from no atom to atom?
 Any serious logician will tell you that even if we go back far enough, it cannot be atoms all the way because this will lead to an infinite regress, which itself is absurd.

 So Piece cannot summon atom in order to explain the very existence of the thing he is trying to prove.
 It is a circular argument.
 As our dear friend and cogent writer E. Michael Jones put it last October, “To say that ‘Atoms formed’ was the scientific equivalent to saying ‘Shit happens.’”

 What we are saying here is that William Pierce’s project was not really grounded in practical reason or logical consistency but in an ideology that ended up crippling him philosophically and intellectually.
 This is why his book Who We Are is morally repugnant and practically worthless.

 As E. Michael Jones again pointed out, you simply cannot have ethnos without Logos, and people like Pierce were trying to erect an ideological edifice with no foundation in metaphysical Logos.

-Pierce’s inability to see things the way they really are was quite disappointing, but that was expected in a way because his intellectual father, Darwin, deliberately ignored objective morality in his project as well.
+Pierce’s inability to see things the way they really are is quite disappointing, but that is to be expected in a way because his intellectual father, Darwin, deliberately ignored objective morality in his project as well.